PyWavelets/pywt/README.rst

 Documentation and links to more resources is available online at http://www.pybytes.com/pywavelets/.

-Project wiki and trac system are hosted at http://wavelets.scipy.org/.

-For examples see `demo` directories in the source package.
+For more usage examples see `demo <https://github.com/nigma/pywt/tree/master/demo>`_ directory in the source package.

 License
 -------